-At the end of the day, as long as the value of your redemption is above the acquisition cost of 0.8 cents per point (USD), you’ll come out ahead on any booking.
+At the end of the day, as long as the value of your redemption is above the acquisition cost of 1 cent per point (USD), you’ll come out ahead on any booking.

 For example, at the lower end, the Courtyard Phnom Penh offers better value on points that with cash.
-A Category 2 hotel, it costs 8,000 points per night at the off-peak PointSavers rate.
-Against a nightly cash price of $118, this is a value of 1.5 cents per point (CAD).
+You can find dates under 10,000 points per night at the PointSavers rate.
+Against a nightly cash price of $118, an 8,000-point booking is a value of 1.5 cents per point (CAD).